 Did U know…UCF students get in FREE to all Knight athletic events, including football?
-Football, basketball, and baseball are most popular, but tickets are available to view golf, lacrosse, soccer, swimming & diving, tennis, and track & field too.
+Football, basketball, and baseball are the most popular, but tickets are available to view golf, lacrosse, soccer, swimming & diving, tennis, and track & field too.
 Getting tickets is fairly easy too.
-All events are first come, first-served and seating is subject to availability.
-To boot, your student can purchase up to two student guest tickets to UCF Football games the week of the game by bringing a valid UCF ID to the CFE Arena or Bright House Network Stadium’s East side box office on game day.
+All events are first-come-first-serve and seating is subject to availability.
+To boot, your student can purchase up to two student guest tickets to UCF Football games the week of the game by bringing a valid UCF ID to the Addition Financial Arena or Bright House Network Stadium’s east side box office on game day.
 These additional ticket prices are based on the lowest-priced individual game ticket for that specific game and are available while supplies last.
 Keep in mind though that some student tickets only allow entrance at some venues through specific doors, so if you want to sit with your student, their free ticket may not work well.

-Don’t worry if you can’t make it to a game; you can always watch it right here on Knights TV.
+Don’t worry if you can’t make it to a game; you can always watch it on Knights TV.
 And if you can’t get to a football game next season, this is a great option.
-After the 2017 season, which was remarkable and spectacular, 2018 should be noteworthy as well.
+After the 2018 season, which was remarkable and spectacular, 2019 should be noteworthy as well.
 Here is the schedule.

 UCF competes as a member of the National Collegiate Athletic Association (NCAA) Division I level primarily competing in the American Athletic Conference (AAC) for all sports.
-The Knights field 16 varsity teams, 6 men, 9 women and one co-ed sport, that have won numerous national and conference titles.
+The Knights field 16 varsity teams, 6 men, 9 women, and one co-ed sport, that have won numerous national and conference titles.
 The Knights football team won conference championships in 2007 and 2010, and the Knights women’s basketball team won two conference titles as well.
 The UCF cheerleading team has captured two national titles too.
-Athletics facilities on the campus include the world-class facilities like the 44,206 seat Spectrum Stadium, also known as the Bouncehouse, because of the way the stadium vibrates and shakes when fans jump and cheer, the 10,072 seat CFE Arena, the 3,000 seat venue, Jay Bergman Field, the UCF Soccer and Track Stadium, and the UCF Softball Complex.
+Athletics facilities on the campus include the world-class facilities like the 44,206 seat Spectrum Stadium, also known as the Bouncehouse, because of the way the stadium vibrates and shakes when fans jump and cheer, the 10,072 seat Addition Financial Arena, the 3,000 seat venue, John Euliano Park, the UCF Soccer and Track Stadium, and the UCF Softball Complex.

 Did you know UCF’s athletes have an average GPA of 3.0 or higher for 18 consecutive months and earned a 93% graduation success rate, which is number one in the nation?
 That’s impressive, don’t you think?

 I wrote a lot about football, but basketball is exciting at UCF as well.
 There are season ticket options available for that too.
-Actually, once the UCF Nation gets going; it’s all fun.
+They play right in the CFE Arena and are a Division 1 team.
+Here is their schedule.
+Actually, once the UCF Nation gets going; it’s fantastic.

-Are you ready to tailgate?
+Are you ready for UCF sports and to tailgate?
 I’ll see you there.
-Go Knights!
+Go, Knights!